Daniel-Legan/Daniel-Legan/README.md

 ### Howdy! 👋

-- 🔭 I’m currently working on: AWS
-- 🌱 I’m currently learning: TypeScript
+- 🌱 I’m currently learning: TypeScript, AWS, and React
 - 🧐 Fun fact: Most herbivores are opportunistic carnivores.
 I watched a deer eat a dead snake on TikTok the other day.
 Crazy!